masakifukunishi/crypto-chart/README.md

 ## Why I created this app
 1. To show my developing skills

       This app is built using TypeScript for the language, React and Redux for the frontend, Tailwind CSS for styling, and Express with Node.js for the backend.
-Additionally, I've implemented batch processing using cron jobs.
+Additionally, I've implemented batch processing using node-cron.
 I believe this project effectively demonstrates my skills.

 2. Expandable and Practical